netdata/netdata/collectors/proc.plugin/README.md

     - Link: downed, recovered, integrity error, minor error
     - Other events: Tick Wait to send, buffer overrun

 If your vendor is supported, you'll also get HW-Counters statistics.
-These being vendor specific, please report to their documentation.
+These being vendor specific, please refer to their documentation.

 - Mellanox: [see statistics documentation](https://community.mellanox.com/s/article/understanding-mlx5-linux-counters-and-status-parameters)